Students & ADHD Prescription (Rx) Stimulant Medication Misuse

 to hang where students will see.

-As a college administrator, you have a unique opportunity to talk to college-aged students about ADHD prescription stimulant medication misuse, abuse & diversion.
+As a college administrator, you have a unique opportunity to talk to college-aged students about ADHD prescription stimulant medication misuse, abuse and diversion.

 Choose from one of our prewritten posters, or scroll through to write your own.